akka/akka-samples/akka-sample-sharding-scala/README.md

 Open [ShardingApp.scala](src/main/scala/sample/sharding/ShardingApp.scala).

 This small program starts an ActorSystem with Cluster Sharding enabled.
-It joins the cluster and starts a `Counters` actor.
-This actor starts the infrastructure to shard `Counter` instances and starts sending messages to arbitrary counters.
+It joins the cluster and starts a `Devices` actor.
+This actor starts the infrastructure to shard `Device` instances and starts sending messages to arbitrary devices.

 To run this sample, type `sbt "runMain sample.sharding.ShardingApp"` if it is not already started.